 The AACR-Minorities in Cancer Research Jane Cooke Wright Memorial Lectureship was first presented in 2006.
 The lectureship is intended to give recognition to an outstanding scientist who has made meritorious contributions to the field of cancer research and who has, through leadership or by example, furthered the advancement of minority investigators in cancer research.

-The recipient of the award will receive an honorarium of $5,000, give an award lecture during the AACR Annual Meeting 2018 in Chicago, IL (April 14-18, 2018), and will be provided support for the winner and a guest to attend the AACR Annual Meeting 2018.
+The recipient of the award will receive an honorarium, give an award lecture during the AACR Annual Meeting 2020 in San Diego, California, and will be provided support for the winner and a guest to attend the AACR Annual Meeting 2020.

 Learn more about Dr. Jane Cooke Wright